Do Pumpkins Need Full Sun Or Can They Grow In The Shade?

 How Many Hours of Full Sun is Needed?

-The vines will need full sun for at least 8 hours every day.
+The vines need full sun for at least 8 hours daily.
 Insufficient sunlight will cause the vines to grow spindly and long with few flowers and leaves.

 Spacing to maximize available sunlight